bryanknox/bryanknox.github.io/_posts/2022-07-15-functionsskipcleanoutput-and-functionspreserveddependencies.md

 For example, "`Message: Could not load file or assembly 'Microsoft.IdentityModel.Protocols, ...`" or "`Message: Could not load file or assembly 'Microsoft.IdentityModel.Protocols.OpenIdConnect, ...`".

+These errors are typically emitted when a function is triggered.
+Hopefully during development and not in production.

 Here's a full example of the error logged:
 ```
 [2021-07-18T19:40:20.200Z] Authorization Failed.
 System.IO.FileNotFoundException caught while validating JWT token.Message: Could not load file or assembly 'System.IdentityModel.Tokens.Jwt, Version=6.7.1.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35'.
 The system cannot find the file specified.